Skip to main content

 Having these elements in place, supported by technology, allows clinicians to maintain a steady patient communication flow without adding friction.

-Heidi is an AI-powered care partner that supports patient communications workflows through Comms.
-Practices using Heidi report a 45% reduction in administrative time.
-It is built with privacy at its core, aligning with regional standards including HIPAA, GDPR, the APP, and .
+Heidi is an AI-powered care partner adapting to how you work, wherever you are.
+It is built with privacy at its core, aligning with regional standards including HIPAA, GDPR, the APP, and PIPEDA.

 Frequently Asked Questions about Patient Scheduling